- Best for students: Students with Psychosis

 - Best for local connections: Schizophrenia Alliance

-Common symptoms of the chronic psychiatric disorder can include hallucinations, thought disorders, distortions of reality, and behavioral changes.
+Common symptoms can include disordered thinking, distortions of reality, and behavioral changes.

 If you live with schizophrenia or know someone who does, you might benefit from online schizophrenia support groups.
 Here’s what you need to know.